A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: A Proximal DC Algorithm for Chance Constrained Programs

-Before studying its convergence, we make some remarks on Algorithm \ref{alg-1}.
+Before we proceed, let us make some remarks on Algorithm \ref{alg-1}.
 First, Algorithm \ref{alg-1} is closely related to sequential convex programming methods in \cite{lu2012sequential,yu2021convergence}.
-However, different from them, we fully exploit the structure of the DC function and reformulate the subproblem into a form that is suitable for off-the-shelf solvers.
-Moreover, we should also mention that our DC approach differs from that in \cite{hong2011sequential}, since their DC approach is based on the DC approximation of the indicator function, while ours directly handles the empirical quantile of the chance constraint.
-Second, a key issue in our implementation is how to choose a feasible initial point $\bx^0$.
-A common approach is to solve a convex approximation of Problem \eqref{P:CCP sample} such as CVaR in \cite{nemirovski2007convex} to generate a feasible point.
-Third, the penalty parameter $\beta$ can be updated in an adaptive manner as long as it is non-increasing and positive.
-In our numerical experiments, we observe that this adaptive scheme may empirically accelerate the convergence of the pDCA.
-Finally, the subproblem \eqref{DC:subp z} is easy to solve in some cases.
-Specifically, it is observed that the functions $c_j(\cdot,\bxi)$ for all $j=1,\dots,m$ in many practical applications take the linear form; see, e.g., \cite{luedtke2010integer,kuccukyavuz2012mixing}.
+However, different from them, we exploit the structure of the DC function and reformulate the subproblem into a form that is suitable for off-the-shelf solvers.
+Second, our DC approach significantly differs from that in \cite{hong2011sequential}.
+Given finite realizations $\{\hat{\bm \xi}^{i}\}_{i=1}^N$, the following DC approximation for the chance constraint is used in \cite{hong2011sequential}:

+In this approximation, the hyperparameter $\epsilon$ needs to be carefully tuned to achieve good performance in practice.
+Specifically, if $\epsilon$ is small, the approximation is better but the subproblem becomes ill-conditioned and difficult to solve.
+Conversely, if $\epsilon$ is large, the subproblem becomes easier to solve but the approximation is poor.
+In addition, this DC approach is a conservative approximation of the original problem.
+Compared to the DC approach in \cite{hong2011sequential}, our DC approach has two key advantages: (i) our approach directly applies DC reformulation to the empirical quantile of the chance constraint without any approximation (see Lemma 1), thereby avoiding the suboptimality caused by the conservative approximation; (ii) our reformulation of the chance constraint does not involve the hyperparameter $\epsilon$, making it simpler to implement.
+Third, a key issue in our implementation is how to choose a feasible initial point $\bx^0$.
+A common approach is to solve a convex approximation of Problem \eqref{P:CCP sample} such as CVaR \citep{nemirovski2007convex} to generate a feasible point.
+Another typical approach is to use the (exact) penalization method to compute a feasible point \citep{lu2022penalty,le2012exact}.
+Finally, the subproblem \eqref{DC:subp z} is easy to solve in some scenarios.
+Specifically, it is observed that the functions $c_j(\cdot,\bxi)$ for all $j=1,\dots,m$ in many practical applications take a linear form; see, e.g., \cite{luedtke2010integer,kuccukyavuz2012mixing}.
 Based on this observation, suppose that in \eqref{CCP:sample-DC} $\mX$ is a polyhedron and

 Then, substituting \eqref{ex:LP} into \eqref{DC:subp z} with $\beta=0$ (resp. $\beta > 0$) yields a linear (resp. quadratic) program with $(m+2)N+1$ linear constraints (without considering the linear constraints in $\mX$).
 We can solve it easily by inputting it into off-the-shelf linear (resp. quadratic) programming solvers, such as \textsf{MOSEK}, \textsf{Gurobi}, and \textsf{CPLEX}.
 In addition, suppose that in \eqref{CCP:sample-DC} $\mX$ is a polyhedron and